owenthereal/gh/README.md

 ## Upgrade

 Since gh is under heavy development, I roll out new releases often.
-Please take a look at our [CI server](https://drone.io/github.com/jingweno/gh/files) for the latest built binaries.
+Please take a look at the [CI server](https://drone.io/github.com/jingweno/gh/files) for the latest built binaries.
-We plan to implement automatic upgrade in the future.
+I plan to implement automatic upgrade in the future.

 To upgrade gh on OSX with Homebrew, run: